ingonyama-zk/icicle/docs/docs/grants.md

 # Ingonyama Grant programs

-Ingonyama understands the importance of supporting and fostering a vibrant community of researchers and builders to advance ZK.
-To encourage progress, we are not only developing in the open but also sharing resources with researchers and builders through various programs.
+At Ingonyama, we recognize the importance of supporting and fostering a vibrant community of researchers and builders to advance ZK.
+To drive progress, we not only develop in the open but also share resources through dedicated programs designed for collaboration and innovation.

 ## ICICLE ZK-GPU Ecosystem Grant

-Ingonyama invites researchers and practitioners to collaborate in advancing ZK acceleration.
-We are allocating $100,000 for grants to support this initiative.
+Ingonyama invites researchers and practitioners to join us in advancing ZK acceleration.
+To support this initiative, we are offering $100,000 in grants for collaborative projects.

 ### Bounties & Grants